 Challenging the traditional role of the museum as a repository for a fixed history, Who Is Queen? collages multiple voices and cultural touch points to generate new relationships between traditionally incommensurable subjects.
 As the artist states, the work “is not black or white.
 It articulates the ways in which we simultaneously possess and are possessed by contradictory ideals and ideas.”

 Download a PDF with the full list of collaborators and contributors for Who Is Queen?.

-Organized by Stuart Comer, The Lonti Ebers Chief Curator of Media and Performance, with Danielle A. Jackson, Curatorial Assistant, Department of Media and Performance.
+Organized by Stuart Comer, The Lonti Ebers Chief Curator, with Danielle A. Jackson, former Curatorial Assistant, and Gee Wesley, Curatorial Assistant, with the support of Veronika Molnar, Intern, Department of Media and Performance.

 The audio series for Adam Pendleton: Who Is Queen? is produced for MoMA by Lizzie Gorfaine, Producer, and Kate Scherer, Manager, with the support of Olivia Rousey, Intern, Performance and Live Programs